 Having the end-to-end network visibility that NetBrain provides makes it dramatically easier to see where problems are.
 The platform also allows you to shift the knowledge left, so once your experts have solved a problem, they can turn it into an automatable runbook.
 What this means is the level one support team can now take that knowledge of the level three engineer and automatically run the solution as an interactive process the next time the same problem happens so they can start correcting these issues themselves.
 That’s a simple operations use case.

-Every company also has some sort of compliance initiatives that drive the need for end-to-end visibility.
+Every company also has some sort of compliance initiative that drive the need for end-to-end visibility.
 What we’re seeing more of now is a continual auditing process for a lot of companies.
 The ability to push a button and see the infrastructure as it is today, how it was yesterday, and hopefully how it’s going to be tomorrow.
 And the ability to prove it was in a certain state during a certain period of time is extremely important for compliance.

 Finally, with any kind of transformation project, companies are talking about either adopting some software-defined networking technologies or moving to the cloud.
 This is where the automated mapping and the visibility that we provide across hybrid infrastructures and hybrid vendor landscapes really help supports these critical projects.